Germany's Angela Merkel calls for tougher coronavirus restrictions | DW | 09.12.2020

 "Five hundred deaths a day is unacceptable," said Merkel in her speech, which observers in Germany were quick to describe as unusually personal and emotional.

-Far-right opposition leader Alice Weidel reiterated that she believes Angela Merkel's 15 years in government have been a failure
+Far-right opposition leader Alice Weidel said again that she thinks Angela Merkel's 15 years in government have been a failure

 Merkel came under sharp criticism from the far-right Alternative for Germany (AfD).
 The party's co-leader in parliament, Alice Weidel called for an end to "counterproductive lockdowns" and slammed what she called Merkel's "aimless and grotesque" handling of the pandemic.
 "She locks up citizens and destroys entire industries," said Weidel, who argued a lockdown was being imposed with a "sledgehammer" and will lead to more harm than good.